Querying semantic views

 Note

-As is the case with standard views, you do not need the SELECT privilege on the tables used in the semantic view.
-You just need the SELECT privilege on the semantic view itself.
+To query a semantic view, you don’t need the SELECT privilege on the tables used in the semantic view.
+You only need the SELECT privilege on the semantic view itself.

 For information about granting privileges on semantic views, see Granting privileges on semantic views.